carbonblack/cbapi-python/README.md

 ### Sample Code

-There are several examples in the `examples` directory for both Carbon Black Enterprise Response and Protection.
-We will be adding more samples over time.
+There are several examples in the `examples` directory for both EDR and App Control.
 For a quick start, see the following code snippets:

-**Carbon Black Enterprise Response**
+**Carbon Black EDR**

     from cbapi.response.models import Process, Binary, Sensor, Feed, Watchlist, Investigation from cbapi.response.rest_api import CbEnterpriseResponseAPI